oVirt/ovirt-site/source/feature/integrating-libosinfo-with-engine.html.md

        */
        int getRecommendedCPUByOS(String os)

-*   interaction detais
+*   libosinfo interaction details

-libosinfo relies on xml-based db and Gobject bindigs on top with javascript and python api's. we can either:
+libosinfo relies on xml-based db and Gobject bindigs on top, with javascript and python api's. we can either:

 1.  load the xml's to java objects using jaxb. might be a KISS for the current needs. we are loosing the API the library exposes.
 2.  use Java InvokeDynamic to do python or javascript invocation of API. we gain all functionality (bugs too). need to make sure invoking dynamic code is easy and secure - some people reject the idea of leaving the VM for external invocations.